-The model will be tested during Fall 2012 using one course.
-It expanded to Blackboard based on or not level of interest, participation, and collaboration.
-TED, TEDx, TED Ed Lessons and Blackboard Community were added in 2014.
+The model was tested during Fall 2014 using one course.
+It expanded to Blackboard based on level of interest, participation, and collaboration.
+TED, TEDx, TED Ed Lessons and Blackboard Community were added in 2016.

 Like Facebook page and engage in Social Media Learning too.

 Nairobi, Kenya is one of the undisputed hubs of creativity on the African continent — and TED Fellows are at the center of the action.
 They’re building global technology companies like Ushahidi and BRCK, making genre-busting music that draws on wide-ranging cultural influences and working with marginalized communities in Kenya to make sure their voices are…

 via TED Fellows in the Field: Exploring Nairobi with “Blinky” Bill Sellanga — TED Blog

 In his latest TED talk, Al Gore, founder and chairman of The Climate Reality Project, poses three questions that will determine the future of our planet – and why there’s good reason to be optimistic.
 Please Dig Dipper.

 How are you going to answer Al Gore’s questions?
 What are you going to do in your community and circle of influence?
 Share references, links, and video links.

 Read TED blog about major lessons learned during TED2016.

 A fresh attitude on climate change.
 Al Gore’s optimistic, impassioned talk about climate change lifted spirits on a topic that has been the source of so much concern.
 “When any great moral challenge is ultimately resolved into a binary choice between what is right and what is wrong, the outcome is foreordained because of who we are as human beings,” Gore said.

 via In Case You Missed It: Lessons learned through the course of TED2016 | TED Blog.